 If you are liable to pay tuition fees for studies at Chalmers, you will receive an invoice for the first semester via the email you provided when you applied.
-The email with the invoice will be sent 14 April 2021.
+The email with payment information will be sent 14 April 2021.
 The amount due will be set out in SEK (Swedish Krona).
-The first academic year, the deadline for payment for the autumn semester tuition fee is 14 May 2021.
+The first academic year, the deadline for payment for the autumn semester tuition fee is 15 May 2021.

 Terms and Conditions for payment (summary)

 - Students who are liable to pay tuition are conditionally admitted* until the first installment has been paid in full.

 - The tuition fee for the first semester (out of four) will be invoiced as soon as the student has been conditionally admitted.